Project 2: CS 61A Autocorrected Typing Software cats.zip

 - Your

-. - Your opponent’s GUI.
+cats_gui.py. - Your opponent’s GUI.

 - The CS 61A multiplayer server, which matches players together and passes messages around.

-server, which computes how much progress you have made and returns a progress update.
+When you type, your GUI uploads what you have typed to your cats_gui.py server, which computes how much progress you have made and returns a progress update.
 It also uploads a progress update to the multiplayer server, so that your opponent’s GUI can display it.

-Meanwhile, your GUI display is always trying to keep current by asking for progress updates from cats_gui.py
+Meanwhile, your GUI display is always trying to keep current by asking for progress updates from cats_gui.py, which in turn requests that info from the multiplayer server.

-number that is used by the server to track typing progress.
+Each player has an id number that is used by the server to track typing progress.

 Problem 8 (2 pts)

-that you have typed correctly, up to the first incorrect word, divided by the number of prompt
+Your progress is a ratio of the words in the prompt that you have typed correctly, up to the first incorrect word, divided by the number of prompt words.
+For example, this example has a progress of 0.25:

 1 | report_progress(["Hello", "ths", "is"], ["Hello", "this", "is", "wrong"], ...) |

-.
+You can upload a message to the multiplayer server by calling the upload function on a two-element dictionary containing the keys 'id' and 'progress'.
 You should then return the player’s progress, which is the ratio of words you computed.

 Hint: See the dictionary below for an example of a potential input into the

-function.
-This dictionary represents a player withuser_id
+uploadfunction.
+This dictionary represents a player withuser_id1 andprogress0.6.

 1 {'id': 1, 'progress': 0.6}